 Step 3: Get Insured!

-Always have travel insurance.
-Whether it’s an adventure in Australia, Argentina, or Antarctica, always cover yo’ ass with a top-notch travel insurance provider.
+You should always consider travel insurance.
+Whether it’s an adventure in Australia, Argentina, or Antarctica, covering yo’ ass with a top-notch travel insurance provider is a STRONG recommendation.

 A yowie might snatch ya, a dropbear might drop ya, or a bogan might… well… be a bogan in your vicinity.
 One way or another, it always pays to be insured!